bsierro/scgenerator/README.md

 wavelength: float
     pump wavelength in m

-To specify the initial pulse shape, either use one of 2 in (power, energy) together with one of 2 in (width, t0), or use soliton_num together with one of 4 in (power, energy, width, t0)
+To specify the initial pulse properties, either use one of 3 in (peak_power, energy, mean_power) together with one of 2 in (width, t0), or use soliton_num together with one of 5 in (peak_power, mean_power, energy, width, t0)

-power: float
+peak_power : float
     peak power in W

+mean_power : float
+    mean power of the pulse train in W. if specified, repetition_rate must also be specified

+repetition_rate : float
+    repetition rate of the pulse train in Hz

 energy: float
     total pulse energy in J